ronakupadhyaya/Horizons-week-04/day2/sendgrid/README.md

 ## Instructions

 1. Head to https://app.sendgrid.com/signup in your browser.
 1. Fill out the form.
-Make sure "Free 12k" is selected at the top right corner.
+Make sure "40k 0.0/mo" is selected at the top right corner.
 1. Check your email for the confirmation, and tap on the Confirm Email Address button.
 1. Fill out the second form.
 Feel free to use the following values: